 In mid-June ZOA will provide the second of three monthly food kits to this community.
-By delivering kits to this isolated northern tip of the continent, ZOA is removing barriers to participation for vulnerable families, and minimizing their risks of COVID-19 transmission by minimizing the communities exposure to the virus.
+By delivering kits to this isolated northern tip of the continent, ZOA is removing barriers to participation for vulnerable families, and minimizing their risks of the coronavirus transmission by minimizing the communities exposure to the virus.

 Click here to read more about ZOA’s response to the coronavirus pandemic.